cassidoo/HTML-CSS-Tutorial/README.md

 	<p style="font-family: Arial; font-style: italic">This text is magnificent.</p>

 Browser time.
 You've now got some text in the font Arial, and it's italic!
 WOOO HOOOOOO.
 The properties we used here are `font-family` and `font-style`.
 For the former, you can choose a lot of fonts, but you have to be careful.
 Not every computer has the same fonts.
-This is just my personal opinion: don't put something here besides Arial unless you've done some Javascript magic.
-And because I'm assuming you don't know Javascript, don't use this unless you're changing this to Arial.
+This is just my personal opinion: don't put something here besides Arial unless you've done some JavaScript magic.
+And because I'm assuming you don't know JavaScript, don't use this unless you're changing this to Arial.
 At least not yet. :)
 And for `font-style`, it can be `normal`, `oblique`, and `italic`.
 You can play with those now, it's pretty straightforward.

 ###The `<head>` Tag